StarlaneStudios/vscode-comment-anchors/README.md

 - highlightColor - *The color used for highlighting the tag*
 - backgroundColor - *The color used as tag background*
 - iconColor - *An optional color to apply to the icon, or "auto" for automatic theme detection.
 Defaults to using highlightColor*
-- styleComment - *Boolean indicating whether to style the entire comment, or just the tag*
+- styleMode - *Customize what part of the comment is highlighted*
 - borderStyle - *Style to be applied to the tag border (See https://www.w3schools.com/cssref/pr_border.asp)*
 - borderRadius - *The curvature radius of the border (Requires borderStyle)*
 - isBold - *Whether to apply bold formatting to the tag*